Prior Authorization V1 Getting Started

 Overview

-The service accepts prior authorization inquiry requests in the form of EDI-X12 278x215 payloads and returns EDI-X12 278x217 payer response to the consumer.
+The service accepts Prior Authorization API requests in the form of EDI-X12 278x215 payloads and returns EDI-X12 278x217 payer response to the consumer.

 Key Features